 As soon as the soap is gone, don’t waste any more time: call your vet.
 They know your dog, and they are the best judge of what to do when her health is jeopardized.
 If the vet is not readily available, contact the ASPCA’s emergency hotline

-Step Three: Determine What Kind of Soap It Was
+Step Three: What Kind of Soap did Your Dog Eat?

 This will be the first question your vet, or the poison control hotline operator, will ask.
 Be mindful that your dog’s reaction to the soap depends on the type of soap.